Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

-Accounting for the 95\% bootstrap confidence intervals though, we would not claim that \textsc{tuna-kernet (no split, sft)} is significantly better than \textsc{deephit} on the \textsc{support} and \textsc{unos} datasets (as the two different model's confidence intervals overlap for these datasets).
-Rather, we find that \textsc{tuna-kernet (no split, sft)} is competitive with \textsc{deephit} on \textsc{support} and \textsc{unos}. \item[(b)] By making the pre-training and training sets disjoint as required by our theory, the accuracy decreases (this trend generally holds for any variant of survival kernets where the only difference is whether pre-training and training sets are disjoint vs set to be the same). \item[(c)] Using summary fine-tuning improves accuracy compared to setting the summary functions based on equation~\eqref{eq:unweighted-summaries} (this trend generally holds for any variant of survival kernets where the only difference is whether summary fine-tuning is used). \item[(d)] Using the \textsc{tuna} warm-start strategy improves accuracy compared to standard neural net initialization (this trend generally holds for any variant of survival kernets where the only difference is whether \textsc{tuna} is used). \end{itemize} As a minor remark, our \textsc{kkbox} $C^{\text{td}}$ index is significantly higher for \textsc{deephit} than previously reported in literature (e.g., \citealt{kvamme2019time}) because we also try setting the time discretization grid to be all unique observed times in the dataset, which turns out to significantly improve \textsc{deephit}'s accuracy for the \textsc{kkbox} dataset (when we discretize to 64 or 128 time steps, the $C^{\text{td}}$ indices we get are on par with what Kvamme et al get).
+\item[(d)] Focusing only on the survival kernet variants, we observe the following general trends: \begin{itemize} \item[i.]
+By making the pre-training and training sets disjoint as required by our theory, the accuracy decreases (this trend generally holds for any variant of survival kernets where the only difference is whether pre-training and training sets are disjoint vs set to be the same). \item[ii.]
+Using summary fine-tuning improves accuracy compared to setting the summary functions based on equation~\eqref{eq:unweighted-summaries} (this trend generally holds for any variant of survival kernets where the only difference is whether summary fine-tuning is used). \item[iii.]
+Using the \textsc{tuna} warm-start strategy improves accuracy compared to standard neural net initialization (this trend generally holds for any variant of survival kernets where the only difference is whether \textsc{tuna} is used). \end{itemize} \end{itemize} As a minor remark, our \textsc{kkbox} $C^{\text{td}}$ index is significantly higher for \textsc{deephit} than previously reported in literature (e.g., \citealt{kvamme2019time}) because we also try setting the time discretization grid to be all unique times of customer churn in the dataset, which turns out to significantly improve \textsc{deephit}'s accuracy for the \textsc{kkbox} dataset (when we discretize to 64 or 128 time steps, the $C^{\text{td}}$ indices we get are on par with what Kvamme et al.~get).